Pause or cancel peptide therapy

 4

-Confirm cancellation terms, refund rules, shipment cutoffs, pharmacy processing status, and whether labs or follow-up are still needed.
+Confirm cancellation terms, refund rules, shipment cutoffs, pharmacy processing status, and whether labs, records, or follow-up are still needed.

 5

-Keep records: medication name, route, strength, pharmacy label, lot or prescription details, last dose date, side effects, and next-care plan.
+Keep records: medication name, route, strength, pharmacy label, lot or prescription details, last dose date, side effects, cancellation confirmation, and next-care plan.

 Direct answer

 Do not pause, cancel, restart, or switch peptide therapy based only on a subscription button.
 First clarify whether you are stopping billing, delaying a refill, holding a dose, changing pharmacies, or ending treatment.
-A licensed clinician or pharmacist should review side effects, missed doses, pregnancy plans, medication changes, and safe disposal before the plan changes.
+At Peptide12, a licensed clinician or pharmacist should review side effects, missed doses, pregnancy plans, medication changes, records, and safe disposal before the care plan changes.

 Definition